tglanz/bsc/deep-compression/chapters/0040-quantization.md

 The author claims that in practice, $b = \mathbb{E}[|X - \mathbb{E}[X]|]$ is a good estimation.

-There are similar analyses for non-laplacian distributions, specifically gaussian.
+There are similar analyses for non-laplacian distributions, specifically Gaussian.